aortem/dartstream/CONTRIBUTING.md

 # Contributing to Firebase Dart Admin Auth SDK

-Thank you for considering contributing to the FirebaseDart Authentication SDK, a Dart implementation for Firebase Authentication services designed to work out of the box for any applicatoin that wants to use Firebase and dart together.
+Thank you for considering contributing to the FirebaseDart Authentication SDK, a Dart implementation for Firebase Authentication services designed to work out of the box for any application that wants to use Firebase and dart together.

 ## Quicklinks